Feedback About wiseGEEK Login

 What is a Mime?

-• Written By: Sheri Cyprus
+Sheri Cyprus

 Deburau remained in France and developed the ancient art of mime into the more polished and expressive modern version that still exists today.
 His most famous character was the lovesick Perriot.
-Jacques Copeau, Charles Dullin, Etienne Decroux, and Jean-Louis Barrault are well known in the art of mime after World War I.
+Jacques Copeau, Charles Dullin, Etienne Decroux, and Jean-Louis Barrault are well known in the art after World War I.

-The well-received 1945 French film "Les enfants du paradis," co-starred Barrault and Decroux and told the fictional tale of Deburau's mime work from his beginnings in Paris.
+The well-received 1945 French film "Les enfants du paradis," co-starred Barrault and Decroux and told the fictional tale of Deburau's work from his beginnings in Paris.
 The famous French mime, Marcel Marceau, was a pupil of Decroux.
 Like Duburau's Perriot, Marceau's character, Bip, was mostly down on his luck, but sometimes had life work out for him.
 Bip wore a flower on his top hat and a short coat.
-Marceau's work included the influence of the silent film stars such as Charlie Chaplin and Marceau was highly original and masterful in the art of mime.
+Marceau's work included the influence of the silent film stars such as Charlie Chaplin and Marceau was highly original and masterful in the art form.

 Mime has two main types: abstract and literal.
 Abstract mime often has no plot or main character, but rather is an expression of feeling used to provoke interpretive thoughts about a serious subject.
 Literal mime is often comedic or is used to tell a story.
 Gestures and visuals show a clear and usually hilarious tale of the conflict faced by the main character.